pznamir00/Grailed-API/README.md

 This repository provides most important features when it comes to Grailed API.
 This is only for searching objects, since there is no official API, or API key.

+## How to install

+To install the API, just run `pip install -r requirements.txt` command.

 ## How to use

 In order to use the features, just import `Client` as in following code